 Asbestos Awareness – Understanding your responsibilities and how to protect against the health hazards of dealing with Asbestos on site is paramount to the long-term health and safety of construction and site based workers.

 It is essential for workers need to learn how to identify asbestos on site and how to remove the hazardous substance safely from site.
-It can be found in various places, many of which are unexpected and unless you know how to identify it, you may not recognize it and end up handling it without even knowing.
+It can be found in various places, many of which are unexpected and unless you know how to identify it, you may not recognise it and end up handling it without even knowing.

 When asbestos fibres are inhaled they can cause serious illnesses.
 If you work on-site and you are not aware of the types of illnesses caused by the hazardous substance then please read on.